Data Models

 Fields

-Fields represent actual data points and always contain a type:
+Fields represent actual data points and contain a _payloadshape:

 specification: